“I don’t want to just entertain people, I want to touch them”

 That breathtaking backdrop ignited my creative spirit and set me on the path I still follow today.

-As I moved on from military life, my interest in both landscape photography and the natural world only grew.
+As I moved on from military life, my interest in both landscape photography and the natural world never waned.

-With a natural science degree behind me, I spent years on the road in my sales career, constantly noticing scenes that would have made beautiful photographs.
+With a natural science degree behind me, I spent years on the road in my sales career, constantly noticing scenes that would have made beautiful photographs - constantly capturing images, though without the camera.

 A conversation in Denali became the turning point.